How to Enable or Disable Tracking Prevention in Microsoft Edge

 - Refresh the page.
 The website should now work properly.

-When you turn off tracking prevention for a website, Edge stops blocking trackers on that site.
-But tracking prevention stays on everywhere else.
-You are only making an exception for that one website.
+When you disable tracking prevention for a website, Edge stops blocking trackers only on that specific site.
+Tracking prevention remains active everywhere else.

 To remove an exception later: